Multi-vortex Bose-Einstein condensate: examining the role of interaction range using Gaussian potential: RESULTS AND DISCUSSIONS

-The one particle reduced density matrix (OPRDM) provides a criterion for Bose-Einstein condensation~\cite{Penrose51,Landau58,penrose_Onsager,CJ_Pertik00,Yang62} in a system of bosons at small but finite temperature.
-It provides information about one-body observables for a many-body system. \\ Having obtained the variationally exact $N$-body ground state wave-function $\Psi_{0}(\mathbf{r}_{1}, \mathbf{r}_{2},\cdots,\mathbf{r}_{N})$ from Eq.~(\ref{eq:eig_eq_E0}), the OPRDM $\rho^{\left(1\right)}(\mathbf{r},\mathbf{r}^{'})$ is found~\cite{Ahsan_Kumar} by tracing out the degrees of freedom corresponding to $\left(N-1\right)$ particles:
+The one-particle reduced density matrix (OPRDM) provides a criterion for Bose-Einstein condensation~\cite{Penrose51,Landau58,penrose_Onsager,CJ_Pertik00,Yang62} in a system of bosons at zero temperature.
+It provides information about one-body observables for a many-body system. \\ Having obtained the variationally exact $N$-particle ground state wave-function $\Psi_{0}(\mathbf{r}_{1}, \mathbf{r}_{2},\cdots,\mathbf{r}_{N})$, the OPRDM $\rho^{\left(1\right)}(\mathbf{r},\mathbf{r}^{'})$ is found by tracing out the degrees of freedom corresponding to $\left(N-1\right)$ particles~\cite{Ahsan_Kumar}: